robertvargas-irq/acl_bot_ii/README.md

   > - Trading system of player cards
   > - Chat-based score system
   > - Challenge-based score system
-- Administrative commands to moderate chat and behavior.
 - Monitoring of chat data to see which parts of the server are most active, and what can be removed.

 ---